The plastic-free alternative to Kinder Surprise Eggs!

 We were so excited to discover these multi-award winning, 'free-from' chocolate boxes with a sustainable cardboard surprise toy in them!
 A fantastic sustainable swap for plastic toys in known-brand chocolate eggs 🙌🏻

-This PLAYin ToyChoc Box contains two individually wrapped, deliciously creamy, organic dairy free chocolates and a delightful 3D cardboard toy dinosaur to assemble.
+This PLAYin ToyChoc Box contains two individually wrapped, deliciously creamy, organic dairy free chocolates and a delightful 3D cardboard toy rabbit to assemble.
 The toy is one of a series of 18 to collect and also comes with its own fun facts educational info card.

 - 100% Organic single origin Peruvian chocolate

 - Nut Free

 - Soy Free

 - No refined sugar - half the sugar of other leading chocolate